93. Eve Tuck and K. Wayne Yang, “Decolonization Is Not A Metaphor”

 I’m not sure I follow the shift from anti-colonial critique to resource exploitation here, particularly since the rest of the argument in this section of the essay focuses on the inadequacy of multicultural approaches to oppressions, which do not address Indigenous sovereignty or rights.
 Perhaps the shift to resource exploitation comes from the need for decolonization to include “unsettling/deoccupying the land” (19).
 Any arguments short of that recognition, they argue, are equivocations: “That is, they ambiguously avoid engaging with settler colonialism; they are ambivalent about minority/people of color/colonized Others as settlers; they are cryptic about Indigenous land rights in spaces inhabited by people of color” (19).

 Conscientization, a focus on “decolonizing the mind,” is the fourth move to innocence.
-Tuck and Yang note that Fanon argues that decolonizing the mind was a first step, not the only one.
+Tuck and Yang note that Fanon argues that decolonizing the mind was a first step, not the only or final one.
 “Yet we wonder whether another settler move to innocence is to focus on decolonizing the mind, or the cultivation of critical consciousness, as if it were the sole activity of decolonization; to allow conscientization to stand in for the more uncomfortable task of relinquishing stolen land,” they write (19). “[T]he front-loading of critical consciousness building can waylay decolonization, even though the experience of teaching and learning to be critical of settler colonialism can be so powerful that it can feel like it is indeed making change,” they continue (19).
 Decolonization will only happen when “stolen land is relinquished” (19).
 And yet, isn’t the development of that “critical consciousness” necessary to relinquishing that stolen land?
 Wouldn’t developing a collective understanding that the land has been stolen and needs to be returned be an essential step in the decolonizing process?
 Besides, how would that stolen land be relinquished?
 What would happen afterwards?
 I realize that Tuck and Yang argue that there is no Settler futurity—that we ought to have no future on the stolen lands we occupy—but that is an extraordinary thing to ask people to accept, especially if they have not yet developed a “critical consciousness” regarding settler colonialism.

 Tuck and Yang describe that project of developing critical consciousness as settler harm reduction” (21).
 This project, they write, “is intended only as a stopgap”: